adageo/summit-2021/content/home/deadlines.md

 +++

-Challenges participants' teams will work during the first four days of the school proposing and implementing data science solutions to geophysics challenges together wit a coaching team assigned by the school organisers.
+Challenges participants' teams will work during the first four days of the school to propose and implement data science solutions to geophysics challenges and a coaching team assigned by the school organizers.

 ##### IMPORTANT DATES